v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 1. On LON-DC1, you must open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 2. Maximize your PowerShell window.
-In **Windows PowerShell**, at the command prompt type the following command and then press Enter:
+In **Windows PowerShell**, at the command prompt type the following command to install the Azure AD PowerShell module from the PowerShell Gallery and then press Enter:

-		Install-Module MSOnline

-3. If you are prompted to install the **NuGet provider,** enter **Y** to select **[Y] Yes**.

-4. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**

-5. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
-You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:

-		Install-Module AzureADPreview
+		Install-Module AzureAD

-6. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**
+3. It may take a minute or two, but you will eventually be prompted to confirm whether you want to install the module from an untrusted repository (PSGallery).
+Enter **A** to select **[A] Yes to All.**

+    **Note:** If you receive a warning message indicating version 2.0.2.130 of the AzureAD module is already installed in your VM environment and that you can install the next version using the -force parameter, ignore this message.

-7. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
+4. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
 You have now installed the Windows Azure Active Directory PowerShell Module.

-8. Leave the Windows PowerShell window open but minimize it for now.
+5. Leave the Windows PowerShell window open but minimize it for now.

-9. Remain logged into LON-DC1 and keep your Edge browser open.
+6. Remain logged into LON-DC1 and keep your Edge browser open.

 ### Task 4 – Prepare for External Access using Microsoft Teams

 When you get to Module 4, you will perform a lab in which you will create a new service request ticketing system.
 One of the tasks within that lab requires you to collaborate with one of your fellow student's Microsoft 365 tenant through Microsoft Teams.
-To enable this communication between your tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Teams.
-When you turn on this External Access feature, it can take a couple of hours for your system to propagate the changes through your tenant.
+To enable this communication between your tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Microsoft Teams.

+**Important:** When you turn on this External Access feature, it can take a couple of hours for your system to propagate the changes through your tenant.
 Therefore, you will turn on this External Access feature in this task so that the internal changes made by the system have time to propagate through your tenant by the time you eventually get to the Module 4 lab.

 **Instructor/Student Note:** To facilitate this lab, your instructor should collect each student's tenant ID (ZZZZZZ) from each of their domains (this would be each student's xxxxxZZZZZZ.onmicrosoft.com domain, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider; ZZZZZZ is the tenant ID portion of the tenant prefix that is unique to each student).
 The instructor will then assign to each student the tenant ID (ZZZZZZ) from another student (you can NOT be assigned your own tenant ID).
 When you enable External Access in this task, you will enter the domain associated with the assigned tenant ID from your fellow student (in other words, you will enter the **xxxxxZZZZZZ.onmicrosoft.com** domain, where ZZZZZZ is your fellow student's tenant ID).